rawiriblundell/sh_libpath/README.md

 # Load our init script
 . /path/to/init.sh || exit 1

-# Start using the functions that it provides
+# Import the function libraries that it provides
-import os.sh
+import sys/os.sh
-import git.sh
+import utils/git.sh
-from arrays import array_split.sh
+import array_split.sh from array import all from text

+# Check that we have everything we need including shell version, commands and vars
+# This means self-documenting code and fail-fast are handled in one line
-requires BASH51 git jq osstr=Linux
+requires BASH51 git jq curl osstr=Linux

+# Lazy-load a config file in case that's something you need
 wants /opt/secrets/squirrels.conf
 ```